agentreno/portchain-devops-challenge/README.md

 - Possibly make a module out of it so it can be easily copied for extra environments, and turn more of the settings into variables in the process (e.g. node type, image path etc.)

+- Automate testing of this infrastructure and code with tools like terratest, `terraform validate`, conftest, static security scanning etc.

 - Monitoring, alerting, deployment mechanism, local environment possibly with docker-compose... all of the good things.